gaurav1780/comp125_s2_2018/_collections/_04-searching-and-sorting/04-binary-search.md

 The best case is that the middle item is the target.
 In the best case, it takes only one iteration to find the target.

-> Number of iterations in worst case: 1
+> Number of iterations in best case: 1

 ### Worst case scenario